Iceland men's national basketball team

 The Iceland men's national basketball team (Íslenska karlalandsliðið í körfubolta) represents Iceland in international basketball tournaments.
 The team is controlled by the Icelandic Basketball Association.

-Iceland has qualified for the EuroBasket twice, with the national team making their first ever appearance in 2015.
-They also participate at smaller European tournaments, such as the Games of the Small States of Europe.
-Although Iceland has yet to make their debut entrance on to the global stage at the FIBA World Cup.
+Iceland has qualified for the EuroBasket three times in their history, with the national team making their first appearance in 2015.
+They have also participated at smaller European tournaments, such as the Games of the Small States of Europe.

-History
+Recent history

 EuroBasket 2015

 On 28 August 2014, Iceland qualified for the EuroBasket 2015, entering the finals of the top European competition for the first time in its history.
 The national team though didn't fare too well in their maiden voyage at the EuroBasket.
 Finishing (0-5) in their Group B pool, played in Berlin with defeats at the hands of Germany, Italy, Serbia, Spain, and Turkey.
 Overall it was a memorable moment for Iceland, where they finally achieved the feat of competing at a major international tournament, after numerous failed qualifications in the past.